Cole Anthony NBA Preview vs. the Wizards

 Cole Anthony Insights vs. the Wizards

-- This season, Anthony has made 4.7 field goals per game, which adds up to 11.6% of his team's total makes.
+- This season, Anthony has made 4.9 shots per game, which adds up to 12.0% of his team's total makes.

-- Anthony's Magic average 102.8 possessions per game, which ranks 18th among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 11th with 105.6 possessions per contest.
+- The Magic rank 16th in possessions per game with 102.9.
+His opponents, the Wizards, have a middling offensive tempo, ranking 12th with 105.6 possessions per contest.

-- Defensively, the Wizards are 29th in the league, allowing 124 points per game.
+- Giving up 124.8 points per contest, the Wizards are the 29th-ranked squad in the league defensively.

-- On the boards, the Wizards have given up 50.6 rebounds per game, which is worst in the NBA.
+- Allowing 50.2 rebounds per game, the Wizards are the worst team in the NBA.

-- Looking at assists, the Wizards are 29th in the league, conceding 29.2 per contest.
+- Looking at assists, the Wizards are ranked last in the league, giving up 29.4 per game.

-- In terms of 3-pointers, the Wizards are ranked 17th in the league, giving up 12.8 makes per contest.
+- Conceding 13 made 3-pointers per contest, the Wizards are the 18th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!